kdestin/pytest-iovis/README.md

 # pytest-iovis

-A plugin that lets developers leverage [pytest] to run/test [Jupyter Notebooks], with some included batteries for getting started.
+A plugin that lets you use [pytest] as a frontend to run and validate [Jupyter Notebooks].
+Comes with some batteries included to get started.

 ```console
 $ pytest notebooks/ --verbose